 How Much Do Breast Implants Cost?

 The price of breast implants will vary for each patient.
-Dr. Zemmel and Dr. Reddy customizes each breast augmentation procedure to achieve the unique cosmetic goals of the patient.
+Dr. Zemmel customizes each breast augmentation procedure to achieve the unique cosmetic goals of the patient.
 With so many breast implant options, no two procedures are exactly the same.
 See below for a look at the many factors taken into consideration when calculating breast implant cost.

 - Implant type